kontent-ai/kontent-ai.github.io/docs/New-REST-API-feature.md

 Let's image a new entity in Kontent.ai - let's call it a "note".
 As a part of the opportunity, the development team wants to introduce new endpoints connected to this entity to the Delivery REST API (to allow fetching user's notes) and adjust one other endpoint connected to the new entity - user entity will have a list of notes' IDs in the response.
 The ideal workflow would look like this:

-> When you want to create a new branch right in the SDK repository, you need write access.
-In that case, contact anybody from the DevRel team to add according to [Adding new member section](./Guidelines-for-GitHub-permissions-in-Kontent-ai-organization.md).

 * Development team decides to implement new opportunity
 * Dev team contacts the maintainers of the respective SDKs.
 In this case .NET and JS SDKs.
     * They introduce the idea to the maintainer to get early feedback and information about SDK implementation.